MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-overview.md

 ### 2D Universal Windows applications

-If you have an existing 2D UWP app that you'd like to port to either a Windows Mixed Reality immersive headset or HoloLens, follow the instructions in our [porting 2D UWP apps for Windows Mixed Reality](building-2d-apps.md) article.
+If you have an existing 2D UWP app that you'd like to port to either a Windows Mixed Reality immersive headset or HoloLens, follow our [porting 2D UWP apps for Windows Mixed Reality](building-2d-apps.md) instructions.